Environmental, Earth, and Atmospheric Sciences

 She leads the Geo-Interactive Project — a project funded by the National Science Foundation that is developing, propagating, and researching the impact of simulation-based climate and energy education tools in programs designed to foster academic success among low-income, first-generation college students across the US.
 She also works closely with the climate and energy think tank, Climate Interactive, and is a research affiliate of the MIT System Dynamics Group.

-She earned a Ph.D. in microbiology at the University of New Hampshire, a master of science degree in natural resources from Cornell University and a bachelor of arts degree from Colby College in environmental biology.
+She earned a Ph.D. in microbiology at the University of New Hampshire, a MS in natural resources from Cornell University, and a BA from Colby College in environmental biology.

 de Gooyert V, et al. 2020.
 System dynamics and sustainability: A research agenda for the coming decade(s).
 Paper presented at International System Dynamics Conference; July 20, 2020, Bergen, Norway.